Though I generally don't get excited about holidays, Thanksgiving is one exception...

 For all of you 'dead-food'-eating, butter-loving, sugar-crazed bakers out there who indulge in just about everything (or are willing to cheat) here is a no-holds-barred pie that is now one of my faves.

-And, if you're not a raw-foodist or allergic to dairy, sugar or gluten, it's actually not too unhealthy.
 The filling is comprised of sweet potato, eggs and milk, sweetened judiciously with white and brown sugars.
 (Pay no attention to the whisky behind the curtain.)
-I use whole spelt flour in the crust because I am a dirty hippy.
-Just kidding!
-I use it because not only is it full of healthy things, it is low in gluten and thereby creates and tender and lovely crust.
+I use whole spelt flour in the crust because it creates a tender and lovely crust.
 Also, I used an all-butter, sourdough pate brisee for the crust, but Martha's pate brisee (from whence I adapted it) is a perfect substitute, lacking sourdough starter.
-(If you want some, though, and you're willing to come and get it, I'm happy share.)
+Or use my gluten-free pie crust made with oat and rice flours.

 Perhaps because I have never been to the South, the only sweet potato pie I've ever had that I didn't make was at a jazz festival in LA many years ago.
-Now I make Cook's recipe at least once a year, and it has become one of mine and Jay's very favorite desserts.
+Now I make this recipe at least once a year, and it has become one of my and Jay's very favorite desserts.

 Anyway, this time I wanted to mix things up.
 In the article preceding the recipe, Cook's mentions testing a hybrid pecan-sweet potato pie, which they describe as being well-loved but 'unwieldy.'
 Inspired by a pumpkin-pecan-praline pie in an issue of Cook's Country, I decided to combine the two.
 The pecan topping complimented the smooth custard so perfectly that I can't imagine ever going back.